-- 3. Set the expectation that all residents will attend both of the scheduled testing sessions.
-However, if this causes a hardship for any resident, or group of residents, a second complete standard administration, or a make-up session can be scheduled. - 4.
-Residents who enter your training program between the date of the initial announcement and the first testing session should be notified of this important event as far in advance as possible (ideally on their first day of orientation to your training program).
+- 4. Residents who enter your training program between the date of the initial announcement and the first testing session should be notified of this important event as far in advance as possible (ideally on their first day of orientation to your training program).
 Arrangements should be made as soon as possible for any such resident who is disabled. - 5.
 Notify all faculty members and other persons acting as clinical supervisors of this important educational activity and that all residents must be freed from other duties to attend the two testing sessions.
 Make specific arrangements for all required clinical coverage during the testing sessions. - 6.
 Reserve sufficient seating space for the exam administration. - 7.
 Enlist the services of faculty and/or administrative staff who will act as proctors during the testing sessions.